zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Activate temperature compensation in hmc5883 / ist8310 driver?

 ### IMU
+* Add configuration for the IMU rotation
+* Buffer incoming samples before publishing and add mutex
 * Move to 1KHz sampling
 * Debug why the accel lookup is failing (Not important if we move to PX4 driver)
 * Once there is SPI support in flight controller sensor, move to PX4 driver.